Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 - In UL Monroe's 11 games this year, it has five wins against the spread.

-- The Warhawks have been underdogs by 21.5 points or more six times this season and are 3-3 ATS in those matchups.
+- The Warhawks have an ATS record of 3-3 in their six games as an underdog of 22 points or more this season.

-- UL Monroe's games this year have eclipsed the over/under in 45.5% of its opportunities (five times in 11 games with a set point total).
+- UL Monroe's games this season have hit the over five times in 11 opportunities (45.5%).

-- UL Monroe is 3-4 against the spread and 3-4 overall in games when it scores more than 18.7 points.
+- UL Monroe is 3-4 against the spread and 3-4 overall when the team puts up more than 18.7 points.

-- When UL Monroe piles up over 351.9 yards, the team is 2-4 against the spread and 2-4 overall.
+- UL Monroe is 2-4 against the spread and 2-4 overall when the team piles up more than 351.9 yards.

 - The Warhawks have 14 giveaways this season, while the Ragin' Cajuns have 18 takeaways .